71Krazs/PirateSignals/docs/ARCHITECTURE.md

 server-side `PlayerState`, validates the text and rate limit, adds the message to bounded memory history, and broadcasts it.

-Protocol version 1 uses the `WRCHAT` internal namespace.
-The cooked asset path still contains `WindroseChatTransport` as a compatibility identifier from the private feasibility phase; it is not a connection to, dependency on, or reuse of the unrelated third-party WindroseChat mod.

 ## Frame types